toeverything/blocksuite/packages/docs/block-spec-apis.md

-# Block Spec
+# Block Spec APIs

-Blocks should be defined with certain kinds of shapes.
-The shape here is called a "block spec".
+In BlockSuite, blocks should be defined with certain kinds of shapes.
+Each shape is called a "block spec".
-The _spec_ means "specification", and it is a interface for defining blocks.
+The _spec_ means "specification", which includes a set of interfaces for defining blocks.

 A block spec contains the following properties: